The Purpose of the Wilderness Tabernacle: The Altar of Incense

 — Hebrews 7:26 (YLT)

 The Acacia wood speaks of Christ's incorruptible humanity.
-And the gold represents Heavenly origin.
-The Altar of Incense shows us our great High Priest from heaven who intercedes for us in prayer with a total understanding base on His experience of what it's like to be one of us.
+The gold represents His Heavenly origin.
+The Altar of Incense shows us our great High Priest from heaven who intercedes for us in prayer with a total understanding based on His experience of what it's like to be one of us.
 The altar's location at the very heart of this entire structure is in keeping with this thought.

 Seeing then that we have a great High Priest who has passed through the heavens, Jesus the Son of God,let us hold fast our confession.For we do not have a High Priest who cannot sympathize with our weaknesses but was in all points tempted as we are,yet without sin.
 Let us, therefore, come boldly to the throne of grace, that we may obtain mercy and find grace to help in time of need